-Our patent portfolio currently consists of eight patents and ten patent applications.
+Our patent portfolio currently consists of 8 issued patents and 17 patent applications pending.
 The term of the patents we hold is, on average, twenty years.
 We feel our patents and applications are important to our business and help to differentiate our products and services from those of our competitors.

 The industries in which we compete are characterized by rapidly changing technology, a large number of patents, and frequent claims and related litigation regarding patent and other intellectual property rights.
 There can be no assurance that our patents and other proprietary rights will not be challenged, invalidated, or circumvented; that others will not assert intellectual property rights to technologies that are relevant to us; or that our rights will give us a competitive advantage.
 In addition, the laws of some foreign countries may not protect our proprietary rights to the same extent as the laws of the United States.
 The risks associated with patents and intellectual property are more fully discussed in "Item 1A.
-Risk Factors," including the risk factors entitled "We must adequately protect our brand and the intellectual property rights related to our products and services and avoid infringing on the proprietary rights of others," and "We must be able to operate and scale our technology effectively to manage any future growth."
+Risk Factors," including the risk factors entitled "We must adequately protect our brand and our intellectual property rights related to our products and services and avoid infringing on the proprietary rights of others," and "We must be able to operate and scale our technology effectively."